 He endeavored to make Hiyoshiya a global, yet long-established, venture corporation.

 In collaboration with a network of designers, artists, an architects at home and abroad, he has been active in international exhibitions since 2008.
 The KOTORI line of wagasa-inspired lighting decor was a focal point in developing overseas markets.
 MOTO, a configurable light fixture made with steel and ABS, received international acclaim in 2011, winning the iF Product Design Award.
 Cross-genre collaboration became a top priority, including a “Wagasa Dress” project with a bridal gown designer which appeared in the Paris Collection 2011, “Kasaan (umbrella tea house)” in collaboration with a tea master and architect, and more.

-In 2012, the years of experience and networks developed at Hiyoshiya were used to establish T.C.I Laboratory (now TCI Laboratory Co., Ltd.), where Nishibori serves as CEO and Director, providing support to traditional craft industry clients with product development and overseas marketing.
-TCI Laboratory has helped a variety of clients on over 400 overseas projects.
+In 2012, the years of experience and networks developed at Hiyoshiya were used to establish T.C.I Laboratory (now HIYOSHIYA CRAFT-LAB), where Nishibori serves as CEO and Director, providing support to traditional craft industry clients with product development and overseas marketing.
+HIYOSHIYA CRAFT-LAB has helped a variety of clients on over 400 overseas projects.

 In 2015, he founded the corporation, Blancs Manteaux Co., Ltd., together with like-minded French and Japanese companies and opened Atelier Blancs Manteaux, a flagship showroom space with a 180m sq space in Paris’ Le Marais District.
 Promoting and selling select made-in-Japan products, the space is a hub for new product collaborations with international designers.